-San Francisco—Bonhams is pleased to report its June 3 auction of Native American Art in San Francisco realized $2.25 million, with strong bidder participation in the auction room, on the phones and online.
-The 524 lot sale of pottery, historic basketry, fine textiles, Northwest Coast and Eskimo art; beadwork; jewelry and kachina dolls saw great success across all categories.
+San Francisco—Bonhams is pleased to report its June 3 auction of Native American Art in San Francisco realised $2.25 million, with strong bidder participation in the auction room, on the phones and online.
+The 524 lot sale of pottery, historic basketry, fine textiles, Northwest Coast and Eskimo art; beadwork; jewellery and kachina dolls saw great success across all categories.
 Its top lot, a fine and rare polychrome storage jar by Hopi pottery artist Nampeyo, decorated with three images of the eagle tail composition, sold for $86,500.

 Other pottery highlights in the sale included additional Hopi jars by Nampeyo, decorated with stylized bird forms that brought $17,500 and $15,000, respectively; a Zuni polychrome dough bowl, likely by We'wha, that sold for $17,500 (est. $8,000-12,000); and a Santa Ana polychrome jar that sold for $10,000 - all from the Jim and Lauris Phillips Collection, San Marino, CA. Also of note was a very rare Pinedale black-on-white human effigy that brought $15,000.